manuelmederos95/GarbageAlert/README.md

 **Web app :**

 The cleaning personal can have the list of the filled garbage bins in the web page with the name of the garbage bin.
+*This module of web id not deployed yet, we have only written the source code, if you'd like to use it, you can find the codes in the folder "web".*